pingcap/tidb/docs/adding_tz_env.md

 ## Implementation

 The implementation is relatively easy.
 We just get `TZ` environment from system and check whether it is valid or not.
 If it is invalid, TiDB evaluates the path of soft link of `/etc/localtime`.
 In addition, a warning message needs to be printed indicating user has to set `TZ` variable.
 For example, if `/etc/localtime` links to /usr/share/zoneinfo/Asia/Shanghai, then timezone name should be `Asia/Shangahi`.

-In order to ensure the uniqueness of global timezone, we need to write timezone name into `mysql.tidb` under column `system_tz`.
+In order to ensure the uniqueness of global timezone across multiple `TiDB` instances, we need to write timezone name into `mysql.tidb` under column `system_tz`.

 ## Open issues (if applicable)